sdcio/docs/docs/index.md

 ### Config-server

-The config-server is Kubernetes-based and comprises several controllers:
+The config-server is a Kubernetes-based Operator and comprises of several controllers:

 - Schema Controller: Manages the lifecycle of schemas using Schema Custom Resources (CR).
 - Discovery Controller: Manages the lifecycle of targets through DiscoveryRule CR, discovering devices/NF(s)